TerrorJack/stackage-prebuilt/README.md

 This repo contains the `Dockerfile` and script to build a Docker image with almost all packages from a recent Stackage LTS snapshot prebuilt.

-The base image is `ubuntu:disco`.
-The Stackage LTS snapshot version is `lts-14.10`.
+The base image is `ubuntu:eoan`.
+The Stackage LTS snapshot version is `lts-14.11`.
 All packages are built with a single `stack build --haddock` command.

 It takes ~4h on an 8-cores AWS Lightsail instance to build the image.
 The